Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Moving Mesh Methods

 Applications of adaptive mesh techniques are also found in medical image registration and sampling techniques, which require computing diffeomorphic mapping between possibly very different density functions.
 Thus, we need to solve the problem with a broad variety of applications in mind.

-The diffeomorphic density matching problem can be solved via the Jacobian equation.
-The existence of such a map is quite general, see~\cite{villani2}.
+The diffeomorphic density matching problem can be solved via the Jacobian equation, which is the change of variables.
+The existence of any such map is quite general, see~\cite{villani2}.

 \begin{thm}[Jacobian] Let $M$ be an $n$-dimensional Riemannian manifold.
 Let $\mu_0$ and $\mu_1$ be two probability measures on $M$, and let $T: M \rightarrow M$ be a measurable function such that $T_{\#} \mu_0 = \mu_1$.
 Let $\nu$ be a reference measure, of the form $\nu(dx) = e^{-V(x)} \text{vol}(dx)$, where $V$ is continuous and $\text{vol}$ is the volume measure on $M$.
 Further assume that $\mu_0(dx) = f_0 (x) \nu(dx)$ and $\mu_{1}(dy) = f_1 (y) \nu(dy)$, $T$ is injective, and the distributional derivative of the mapping $DT$ is a locally integrable function (this can be relaxed slightly).
 Then, $\mu_0$-almost surely,